 Again, it’s not a safety issue; it’s a quality and smooth-trip issue.
 You’ve spent so much time and money getting there and you’ve been waiting your whole life to see Egypt.
 It’s just worth a few extra bucks to trust a brother on this and let yourself be guided around.

-The right tour company that knows how Westerners, specifically Americans and Europeans, are and will not smother you or treat you like a tourist.
+The right tour company that knows how Westerners, specifically Americans and Europeans, are and will not smother you or treat you like a tourist is the way to go 1000% in Egypt.
 However, most of the tour companies out there will because they’re shoddy local operations that treat tourists like cash-soaked commodities that they have to squeeze as tight as they can before you leave.
 This is why it’s so important to pick the right tour company and operation so that your trip truly is smooth and amazing.